-$\underline{\text{Jan 9}}$ Introductions, exploring the topic of presence, adopting a theoretical framework & developing your own counseling approach
+Jan 15 Introductions, exploring the topic of presence, adopting a theoretical framework & developing your own counseling approach

-Jan 16 Mindfulness, Self-Compassion and Self-Care, What does this have to do with counseling and interventions?
-Setting the stage for presence, self care and your internal work during this course Readings: Germer, Chapters 1-5
+Jan 22 Mindfulness, Self-Compassion and Self-Care, What does this have to do with counseling and interventions?
+Setting the stage for presence, self care and your internal work during this course.
+Introduction to the Interpersonal Process Approach.

+Readings: Germer, Chapters 1-5